debomatic/debomatic/docs/modules.rst

 * ``pubring``

-This option indicates the path where to look for the public GPG key used to sign the Release file of the repository.

-* ``secring``

-This option indicates the path where to look for the private GPG key used to sign the Release file of the repository.
+This option indicates the path where to look for the GPG keyring used to sign the Release file of the repository.

 SourceUpload